 CHEF’S RÉSUMÉ Vaughn also worked at Michael Mina in San Francisco and other concepts owned by Chicago’s Hogsalt Hospitality.
 346.571.7931, nancyshustle.com

-Photography Courtesy Of: 1. courtesy of Atlas Restaurants; 2. by Duc Hoang; 3. courtesy of Chromed; 4. by JUlie Soefer; 5. by Jenn Duncan; 6. by julie soefer; 7. by Candace Moore; 8. by Julie Soefer; 9. by Shannon O'Hara; 10. by Candace Moore
+Photography by: 1. courtesy of Atlas Restaurants; 2. by Duc Hoang; 3. courtesy of Chromed; 4. by JUlie Soefer; 5. by Jenn Duncan; 6. by julie soefer; 7. by Candace Moore; 8. by Julie Soefer; 9. by Shannon O'Hara; 10. by Candace Moore